rebelot/heirline.nvim/cookbook.md

     time.
 The _truthy_ of the return value is tested, so any value besides `nil` and `false` will evaluate to `true`.
 Of course, this will affect all of the component's progeny.
+- `on_click`:
+  - Type: `table` with the following fields:
+    - `callback`: lua function to be called on mouse click(s).
+The function has the signature `function(self, minwid, nclicks, button)` (see `:h 'statusline'` description for `@`).
+    - `name`: the global name the function will be registered with.
+Type: `string`.
+    - `update`: whether the function should be registered even if it already was.
+    This is useful for dynamically registering different callbacks.
+    Omit this field if you are registering only one function.
+    Type: `boolean` (optional).
+  - Description: Register a lua callback to be called on mouse click(s).
+You need to supply a global name the function will be registered with.
+Arguments passed to the function are the same described for the `@` statusline field, with the addition of the component reference (`self`) as the first parameter.
+    By default, the callback is dynamically registered _only_ the first time the component containing it is evaluated.
+If `update` is `true`, the callback will be (re-)registered at each evaluation cycle.
+Note: be careful of the arguments passed to the callback, you may often prefer wrapping a 'third-party' functions rather than passing their reference as is.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component